12 Most Haunted Places in South Jersey

 Burlington County’s haunted historic prison

 At the time of its closure in 1966, Burlington County Prison was the country’s oldest operating prison.
 So there is little wonder why it would be on the list of haunted spaces.
+The prison held a number of notable inmates, including mob figure Eddie Adamsky, who ultimately escaped from its walls.

 Washington Inn Restaurant